runemadsen/reactive-user-interfaces/week-4/README.md

 ![User interface to be recreated](images/exercise.png)

 The user should be able to update the input fields on the left and see the poster on the right update dynamically.
+All typography uses Helvetica, except two lines in the poster set in Courier.